YashB63/GFG-Daily-Questions/README.md

     A rotten orange at index [i,j] can rot other fresh orange at indexes [i-1,j], [i+1,j], [i,j-1], [i,j+1] (up, down, left and right) in unit time.

+Day 162:

+  Q1: Number of Good Components:

+    Given an undirected graph with v vertices (numbered from 1 to v) and e edges.

+    Find the number of good components in the graph.

+    A component of the graph is good if and only if the component is fully connected.

+    Note: A fully connected component is a subgraph of a given graph such that there's an edge between every pair of vertices in the component, the given graph can be a disconnected graph.

+  Q2: k largest elements:

+    Given an array Arr of N positive integers and an integer K, find K largest elements from the array.

+    The output elements should be printed in decreasing order.

+  Q3: Merge Sort:

+    Given an array arr[], its starting position l and its ending position r.

+    Sort the array using merge sort algorithm.